tan-test/github-for-jira/SUPPORT.md

 # GitHub for Jira FAQs - Questions?
 Need help?
 You've come to the right place

-This file will help you troubleshoot the common issues that can occur with the GitHub for Jira integration.
+This file will help you troubleshoot the comon issues that can occur with the GitHub for Jira interation.
-If you're still having troubles after reading through this file, look up your problem or similar in [Issues](https://github.com/atlassian/github-for-jira/issues) or [Create a new Issue](https://github.com/atlassian/github-for-jira/issues/new) if it doesn't already exist.
+If you're still having troules after reading through this file, look up your problem or similar in [Issues](https://github.com/atlassian/github-for-jira/issues) or [Create a new Issue](https://github.com/atlassian/github-for-jira/issues/new) if it doesn't already exist.

 ## Table of Contents